Legora Attracts $80 Million Series B Funding as Top Global Law Firms and Legal Teams Rush to Adopt Its Collaborative AI

 About Legora

 Legora is the world's first truly collaborative AI for lawyers serving over 250 law firms and in-house legal teams across 20 countries.
-Co-founded by CEO Max Junestrand and CTO Sigge Labor, Legora now has offices in New York, Stockholm and London and has raised $120M in funding to date.
-Legora works with prestigious clients such as Cleary Gottlieb, Goodwin and Bird Bird helping lawyers review, draft and work more effectively with AI.
+With offices in New York, Stockholm and London, Legora helps lawyers review, draft and work more effectively with AI.
+Legora works with prestigious clients such as Cleary Gottlieb, Goodwin and Bird Bird and has raised $120M in funding.
 Legora.com

 About ICONIQ